thedaynos/fantasyDraftHighlights/readme.md

 I am thedaynos and I have a patreon if you feel like donating to my "i don't code for free (actually i guess i do) foundation" https://www.patreon.com/thedaynos

-msg me on reddit if you have questions or find a bug.  /u/thedaynos
+Feel free to report issues here on github if you have questions or find a bug.